JeffersonSchmitt/Lista_Asp.net/README.md

 =========

 This project was made for develop in C# and html with unic elements of ASP.NET
+- Was done it was made a user registration list with the informations
+- Data necessary required:Name,note,age,E-mail,login,password

--Was done it was made a user registration list with the informations -Data necessary required:Name,note,age,E-mail,login,password -Age restrictions: must be 18 years to a maximum of 50 years -Specific restrictions: If the mail is not in exemplo@exemplo.com format is treated as invalid -Login is only letters and at least 5 characters -Passwords must be the same (password and confirm password) if is not is treated as invalid
+- Age restrictions: must be 18 years to a maximum of 50 years
+- Specific restrictions: If the mail is not in exemplo@exemplo.com format is treated as invalid
+- Login is only letters and at least 5 characters
+- Passwords must be the same (password and confirm password) if is not is treated as invalid

 Projeto para praticar a lingaguem C# e html com elementos unicos do ASP.NET
 - Foi feito uma lista de cadastro contendo informações do usuario